e271828e/Flight.jl/doc/landing_gear.md

 To avoid having to handle the non-penetration constraint explicitly, we can neglect the inertia of the piston assembly by setting $m \approx 0$.
-This causes the ground forces to be transmitted instantaneously and directly to the shock absorber, which often can be a reasonable approximation.
+This causes the ground forces to be transmitted instantaneously and directly to the shock absorber, which is often a reasonable approximation.
 Multiplying the linear momentum equation by $m$ we have:

 $e_3^T R^s_c F_{gnd,P}^c(F_N) + F_{oleo,P}^{z_s}(\xi, \dot{\xi}) = m \ddot{\xi} - m e_3^T \left(g^s - a_{eO_s}^s \right) = 0$